-Director of Research (International Equities)

-Director of Research Emeritus (Value Equities)
+Director of Research (International Equities) | Director of Research Emeritus (Value Equities)

-Tore Stole serves as Director of Research on Confluence's International Equities Investment Committee, where he leads market research efforts for the firm's international equity strategies.
+Tore Stole serves as Director of Research on Confluence's International Equities Investment Committee, where he leads market research efforts for the firm's International Equity strategies.
 He also serves as Director of Research Emeritus on Confluence's Value Equities Investment Committee, which is responsible for the firm's domestic, value-oriented equity strategies.
-As an analyst, his research coverage includes Materials, Industrials, and Consumer Staples.
+His research is primarily focused on industrial materials companies as well as consumer beverages.

 Before joining Confluence, Tore spent the prior 18 years as an analyst with A.G.
 Edwards & Sons, Inc., the last eight years of which were with Gallatin Asset Management, the investment management arm of A.G.
-Edwards, Inc. Tore was part of the portfolio management team responsible for Gallatin's value-oriented equity portfolios.
+Edwards, Inc. Tore was part of the portfolio management team responsible for Gallatin's valueoriented equity portfolios.
 His coverage was primarily focused on basic industries, including chemicals and forest products, as well as the food & beverage sector.